logdatatech/Code.Truth/SoftwareDefectReductionTopTenOnOnePage.md

 ## FIVE - 90% of the downtime comes from, at most, 10% of the defects

-Defects can disproportionately affect downtime.
-Analysis of IBM software revealed that 0.3% of the defects caused 90% of downtime.
+Defects disproportionately affect downtime.
+Analysis of IBM software showed 0.3% of  defects caused 90% of downtime.

 ## SIX - Peer reviews catch 60% of the defects